 We are closed on Mondays, Thanksgiving, Christmas, and New Years

-follow the brown AMC Museum signs with the red, white, and blue National Star, pictured at right »
+Beginning within 3 miles from any direction, follow the brown AMC Museum signs with the red, white, and blue National Star.

 Drive past Dover Air Force Base and take exit 91.
 Travel approx. 1/2 mile down RT 9 and turn left into the museum entrance.

 From the South on US 113 / DE 1: